 Then, dice both the green and white parts of the scallion for your salmon dish.

-Cook the Grits in Vegetable Broth
+I Always Cook My Grits in Broth Instead of Water

 Add the vegetable broth and grits to a small pot fit with a lid.
 Bring to a boil, cover, and reduce the heat to low, so your grits and veggie broth are simmering.